sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 1. Create an empty canvas with the same shape as a Science Frame
 2. To fill in the Background Frame, consider a single proxy pixel match.
 We take the non-spectral pixel value of the proxy match in a Science Frame and then place its value in the position of the spectral pixel in the Background Frame.
 Then repeat this until every single spectral pixel in the Background Frame has its proxy pixel value in it.

 Since the non-spectral pixels in a Science Frame have no spectral signal in them, their value is ideally the same when compared to it in a Dark Frame.
 We create the Background Frame this way so that the underlying dark noise value of the spectral pixel (which is the value of its non-spectral pixel proxy match), can be subtracted from the spectral pixel value in the Science Frame.
-The final result is called the `Final Frame`.
+The final result is called the `Fixed Frame`.

-Below is a comprehensive image that showcases the logic behind the Background Frames and Final Frames creation.
+Below is a comprehensive image that showcases the logic behind the Background Frames and Fixed Frames creation.

 <p align="center">
   <img src="Images/Final_And_Background_Frame_Drawing.png" alt = "Drawing that shows how the Background Frame and Final Frames are created"/>